Fabio-A-Sa/Privago/docs/milestone2/report.md

 - use \parts (Latex) for each milestone;
 - Retirar a secção "6.
 Conclusions and Future work";
 - Preparar os slides anteriores para a versão M2;
-- retirar referências a "we", "our", "us" que possam surgir;
-- Colocar as próximas secções:

 ## 6. Information Retrieval